knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 Add a tag to a batch of questions

 All questions that dont't have the tag and match filters will have it added.
-The returned number is the number of questions updated.
+The returned number is the number of questions updated. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp